LibPdIntegration/LibPdIntegration/README.md

 ## Quickstart

 This repository contains everything you need to incorporate PD patches into your Unity project.
-Simply copy the contents of the [Assets](Assets/) folder into your project's Assets folder.
+First download it via the [release(s)](releases) tab at the top of the page, then copy the contents of the [Assets](Assets/) folder into your project's Assets folder.
 LibPdIntegration provides native libpd binaries for supported platforms in the [Plugins](Assets/Plugins/) subfolder, and a single C# script, [LibPdInstance.cs](Assets/Scripts/LibPdInstance.cs) in the [Scripts](Assets/Scripts/) subfolder.

 PD patches should be placed in the [StreamingAssets/PdAssets](Assets/StreamingAssets/PdAssets/) folder (you can create your own subfolders within).